TediusTimmy/FunnyMachine/Asm/README.md

 The last two are for the programmer to check their understanding of what is going on: they are diagnostic in nature.

 ### Label definition
-There is currently only one way to define labels, but two are planned.
+There are two ways to define a label:
 * Normal labels `label:`
 * Local labels `@label:`